 UNESCO uses education, science and culture to inform, inspire and engage people everywhere to foster understanding and respect for each other and our planet.

-Forest Whitaker will receive the Honorary Palme d'Or at the 75th Cannes Film Festival
+Forest Whitaker, received the Honorary Palme d'Or at the 75th Cannes Film Festival on Tuesday night

 On the 10th anniversary of his commitment for peace with UNESCO, the Organization celebrates his action and impact for the service of humanity.